Fabijan Buntić

-Fabijan Buntić (born 24 February 1997) is a professional footballer who plays as a goalkeeper for Azerbaijan Premier League club Qarabağ.
+Fabijan Buntić (born 24 February 1997) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Farense.
 Born in Germany, he has represented Croatia at youth level.

 Club career

 Buntić is a graduate of the VfB Stuttgart club's youth system.
 However, he has not played any official matches for the Stuttgart first team.

 Buntić made his professional debut for FC Ingolstadt in the 2.
 Bundesliga on 1 December 2018, starting in the match against Hamburger SV, which finished as a 2–1 home loss.
 On 6 February 2021, he scored a goal after coming up the field in the dying minutes of a 2–1 victory over Viktoria Köln.

 On 3 July 2022, he was transferred to the Portuguese club Vizela.
 On 6 August 2022, Buntić played his first game for Vizela in a match against Rio Ave.

-On 10 June 2024 he was transferred to Qarabağ in Azerbaijan Premier League.
-A three-year contract was signed between the club and the goalkeeper.
+On 10 June 2024, Buntić moved to Qarabağ in Azerbaijan Premier League on a three-year contract.

 International career

-Although he was born in Germany, he chose to represent the Croatian national team due to his Croatian heritage.
-In 2014, he was invited to the Croatian national team for players under 18.
+Although he was born in Germany, Buntić chose to represent Croatia due to his Croatian heritage.
+In 2014, he was invited to the Croatia under-18s.
 He played for Croatia's youth national teams for two years, appearing in seven matches for the U18 team and six matches for the U19 team.